ricniew/check-itm-agent-responsiveness/README.md

 2 How it works
 ==============
 This solution can be used in two ways.
-1. Script only mode
-    A script is executed manualy.
+1. Script only mode: A script is executed manualy.
 Results are written to STDOUT and files.
 Details can be found here [Wiki](https://github.com/ricniew/check-itm-agent-responsiveness/wiki/Installation-and-usage-Script-Only)

 1. IBM Agent Builder custom agent